Moscow Victory Day Parade: Presiding officers

-Traditions and recent additions
+Traditions and additions

 Multiple columns

 2008 marked a return to tradition as well as the reorganization of the parade to fit the modern era.
 For the first time, a mobile column appeared at a Victory Day Parade in the Russian Federation appeared, a return to a tradition that was last seen in 1991, and abandoned in 1995.
 It was abandoned due to reconstruction of the Iberian Gate and Chapel, which was originally destroyed to fill the very purpose of making way for tanks during the mobile column of the parade.
 That same year an airshow was introduced and it also became the first major Russian military parade to be seen on worldwide television when RT carried a live broadcast of the parade for the first time.

 MC

-Since 2007, an MC's voice has been heard on Red Square during the parade.
-The idea was conceived by President Putin in 2005, after having been to a dress rehearsal in which people were not given the names of military units on parade, a privilege afforded to honored guests who were given a pamphlet.
-After experimenting with live commentary, it was decided two years later that recorded audio would be used to announce the parade in order to keep with the march step of the formations in the grounds of the square, and it has been a part of the parade ever since.
-In all those years, from 2007 to 2020, the voice has been of People's Artist of Russia Yevgeny Khoroshevtsev, a graduate of the Russian Institute of Theatre Arts as well as the announcer of protocol events of the President of the Russian Federation.
-The MC's booth is located in the stands, at the very top.
-Since 2021, the announcer has been Khoroshevtsev's protégé, Anton Suntsov.

-Aside from the parade, he also together with Anna Shatilova, is the MC for the memorial parade in honor of the 1941 October Revolution Parade as well as the Spasskaya Tower Military Music Festival and Tattoo.
+Since 2007, an MC has announced the parade.
+From 2007 to 2020 the MC was Yevgeny Khoroshevtsev, who also announced the protocol events for the President of the Russian Federation.
+The MC's booth is at the top of the stands. starting in 2021 the announcer was Khoroshevtsev's protégé, Anton Suntsov.